rawebone/to.phar/README.md

 something which should be relatively straightforward.
 Further, I wanted a compilation step which could be embedded in Makefiles or build scripts.

+There are other methods of creating Phar files.
+There's [Phar-util](https://github.com/koto/phar-util) for example, or from PHP5.3 the 'phar' commandline utility but these are either too much, or about as pleasurable as dancing barefoot on glass.

 Project Status & Building
 -------------------------